Get

 7. It’s Routine

 Perhaps when your cat was little, they followed you around the house for attention and companionship.
-They may have not wanted to be alone when they first came into your home, for instance.
+They may not have wanted to be alone when they first came into your home, for instance.
 In some cases, they may have even followed you into the bathroom while you showered.

 Over time, this may have become routine, even as your cat became more independent.
 Cats are creatures of habit, so if your cat follows you into the bathroom the first few days you have them, they’ll likely continue to do so forever.

 Therefore, it is important to start how you would like to end.
 If you don’t want your cat watching you take a shower, be sure to set clear boundaries at the beginning.
-A veterinarian can give you a great advice on how to do this.
+A veterinarian can give you great advice on how to do this.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!